• Skip to content

 KP

-Mia C - For fantastic growth in blending sounds together and reading sentences with fluency - you're becoming a super reader Mia!
+Keanu C - For fantastic growth in blending sounds and reading sentences with fluency - you're becoming a super reader!
 Keep it up!

 1L